 Meet the families that have built Sachse

-By the 1960’s Sachse had grown to 359 and by 1980 the population reached over 1000.
+By the 1960’s the population of Sachse had grown to 359 residents.
+By 1980 the population reached over 1000.
 While many Sachse descendants still lived in the area and many families could trace their genealogy back to William and Martha Sachse, many new family names began to lay the foundation for Sachse as it became an Incorporated City.
-Among these were Barger, Stone, Foster, Hutson, Rasure, Ben Davis, Pyles, Sandifer, Salmon, Kriby, Burden, Himel, Stracener, Anderson and many more.
+Among these were Barger, Stone, Foster, Hutson, Rasure, Reed, Ben Davis, Pyles, Sandifer, Salmon, Kriby, Burden, Himel, Stracener, Anderson and many more.
 Sachse was growing from a sleepy farming town into a busy city.

 Der Gist Lebt Immer Weiter!